Do you want the ultimate EU citizenship, which offers more flexibility than any other?

 Getting an Irish passport is more difficult for Americans than for Brits.

-You can still use the same pathways: descent, marriage, or naturalization, but the option to relocate to Ireland with the Common Travel Area is not open to US citizens.
+You can still use the same pathways: descent, marriage, or naturalization, but the option to relocate with the Common Travel Area is not open to US citizens.

 So if you’re an American without any Irish heritage or spousal links, then you have two options for getting an Irish passport.